How Fortune 500 Companies Engage Talent on Twitter

-Most Common Fortune 500 Hashtags
+Most Common Fortune 500 Recruiting Tweet Hashtags

-Even though only 34 percent of job seekers say they use Twitter to search for job-related hashtags (per our findings above), companies are wise to include them.
+Even though only 31 percent of job seekers say they use Twitter to search for job-related hashtags (per our findings above), companies are wise to include them.
 In a previous Software Advice study, we learned that marketers consider using hashtags among the most important tactics for optimizing content on social media, second only to using images.

+Including hashtags in tweets requires no extra effort, and can help expand a company’s reach beyond its dedicated followers.
 Indeed, Heagy says that hashtags can help companies “cast as wide of a net as possible to get the message out to that many more people.”